 Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters work longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can install in your home.

-An electrostatic filter uses magnetically charged material to attract.
+An electrostatic filter uses magnetically charged material to capture.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than everyday filters.
+Plus, they're also 30 times more effective than ordinary filters.